-Changing the school curriculum is not at all easy- however, we have managed to introduce the Black History Week Project.
-During Black History Month, we plan to deliver a week long project to all schools in Nottingham.
-The idea for the project is to speak about real black history - Black British history, black culture and celebrate black historical figures as well as local inspirational people from the city.
+Changing the school curriculum is not at all easy- however, we introduced the Black History Week Project.
+During Black History Month, we delivered a week long project to schools in Nottingham.
+We spoke about real black history - Black British history, black culture and celebrate black historical figures as well as local inspirational people from the city.

 Along with Black History Week we run Black History zoom sessions every month - click here to join the next session.